 The mobile apps allow you to access your data in some interesting ways.
 You can view a timeline of your photos sorted by time and location, and you can make use of IDrive’s facial recognition to see all the photos of a person in one place.

 My personal take: iDrive’s mobile apps offer more features than the competition.
 They allow you to back up and restore your device’s data and also access information from your computer backups in interesting ways.

 4. Back up Your Computers Locally

 IDrive can also create local backups of your computer to an internal, external, or network drive.
 While there are better local backup tools out there (check our reviews for the best backup software for Mac and Windows), you can opt to use iDrive for all of your backups.

 This feature is most useful if you opt to mail IDrive your initial backup on an external drive.
 For Windows users, the software can also create a disk image backup of your drive.

 My personal take: While I’d rather use a separate app for my local backups, it’s handy this feature is here.
 It gives you the option of creating an initial backup that you can mail to iDrive, which may save you weeks or months of uploading.
 The ability for Windows users to create disk images is also useful.

 5. Sync Files Between Your Computers

-The data from your computers and devices is stored on iDrive’s servers, and those computers access those servers every day.
-So it makes sense that iDrive has taken things a step further, and allows you to sync some or all of your data between your devices, including mobile.
+The data from your computers and devices are stored on IDrive’s servers, and those computers access those servers every day.
+So it makes sense that IDrive has taken things a step further, and allows you to sync some or all of your data between your devices, including mobile.

 Sync isn’t available until you set it up, and it isn’t available at all if you’re using “private key” encryption.
 But once you turn sync on, a unique folder is created on every linked computer.
 To share a file, just drag it into the folder.